braze-inc/braze-docs/_docs/_user_guide/engagement_tools/segments/creating_a_segment.md

 #### Filter groups

 Filters are organized into filter groups.
 Every filter must be part of a filter group that has a minimum of one filter.
 A segment can have multiple filter groups.
 To add one, select **Add filter group**.
+Edit the filter group name by selecting the icon that appears when you hover next to it.

+![Filter group with an editing icon next to its name.][14]{: style="max-width:70%;"}

-Select the icons next to each filter to duplicate or remove it.
+Select the icons next to each filter to collapse the filter editor, duplicate the filter, or remove the filter.
 After duplicating a filter, you can adjust its values within each dropdown.

 You can also use the icon within each filter group to duplicate that filter group and the filters within it, or delete that filter group from your segment.